trien-hong/EventTracking/django_react_app/README.md

 * `POSTGRES_PASSWORD="postgres"`

 ## django_backend folder .env
-There are 7 total variables you'll need to add in this .env file.
+There are 8 total variables you'll need to add in this .env file.
 We can just use the default database of PostgreSQL for now.
 * `TICKETMASTER_API_KEY="ENTER YOUR TICKETMASTER API KEY HERE"`
 * `OPENWEATHERMAP_API_KEY="ENTER YOUR OPENWEATHERMAP API KEY HERE"`
+* `SECRET_KEY="ENTER YOUR SECRET KEY HERE (you can make this up)"`
 * `DB_NAME="postgres"`
 * `DB_USER="postgres"`
 * `DB_PASSWORD="postgres"`